Play

-Trees in cities?
-Yes!
-And many of them!
 Trees not only beautify our streets and squares, they also have measurable effects on our health.
 And they also regulate the urban microclimate.
-The increasing summer temperatures will make this service more important.
+As summer temperatures rise, the importance of this service will continue to increase.

-Cities are unique systems, also climatically.
-Research shows that the temperatures in urban areas are several degrees higher than in the surrounding area.
-Cities consist to a large extent of asphalt, bricks and cement.
-This building substance absorbs a lot of heat and stores it.
-At night, this storage unit gradually releases the heat, which especially then leads to higher temperatures.
+Cities are unique systems, including climatic ones.
+Research shows that temperatures in urban areas are several degrees higher than in the surrounding countryside.
+Cities consist largely of asphalt, bricks, and cement.
+This building material absorbs and stores a great deal of heat.
+At night, this stored heat gradually releases it, leading to particularly higher temperatures.

-The forest scientist Luke Denzler describes how different surface temperatures can be made visible with the help of infrared images.
-Asphalted and dark urban surfaces such as streets are up to 40 ° C warmer in direct sunlight than surfaces overgrown with plants.
-Green spaces therefore appear like climatic oases in urban areas.
-In the shade of a tree, for example, the temperature is only felt to be about half as high as in the blazing sun.
+Forestry scientist Lukas Denzler describes how infrared images can be used to visualize different surface temperatures.
+Asphalt surfaces, such as roads, are up to 40°C warmer than surfaces covered with vegetation when exposed to direct sunlight.
+Green spaces therefore act like climate oases in urban areas.
+In the shade of a tree, for example, the temperature is perceived as only about half as high as in direct sunlight.

 Andrew Roloff, Professor of Forest Botany, writes that the measurable temperature difference between parks and paved areas can be up to 5 ° C. The perceived temperature difference is significantly higher and can reach more than 10 ° C, as the increased humidity under trees cools down even more.
 The difference between paved surfaces and tree-covered green is even greater, up to 15 ° C.